Table of contents

 Videos published on YouTube should also be enriched with subtitles.
-They will be useful when the user watches the video with the sound muted, and facilitate the reception of deaf people.
+They will be useful when the user watches the video with the sound muted and facilitate the reception of deaf people.
 In addition, they are very important for the positioning of videos on YouTube – the platform’s algorithm likes videos with subtitles, preferably in several languages.
 We can add subtitles in different ways.
 The simplest is to place a simple transcription of the text in the video description.
 Then the user can read the content, but will not be able to watch the material at the same time.
 However, we can use a simple editor on YouTube and add subtitles to the video directly on the platform.
-We can mark when a given part of the text should appear on the screen and how long it should stay there, so it’s easy to synchronize the subtitles with the sound or we can also use an external tool and export the file to YouTube in .srt format.
-For the most important videos on our channel it’s worth adding both a transcription in the description and subtitles in the material itself.
+We can mark when a given part of the text should appear on the screen and how long it should stay there, so it’s easy to synchronize the subtitles with the sound or we can also use an external tool and export the video file to YouTube in .srt file format.
+For the most important videos on our channel, it’s worth adding both a transcription in the description and subtitles in the material itself.

 Step 7 – End Cards and Screens

 Tabs and end screens can be compared to linking in the text to various tabs of the website or external services.
-They encourage viewers to read other videos, subscribe to a channel or go to an e-commerce site, but also, for example, allow you to conduct a survey.
+They encourage viewers to read other videos, subscribe to a channel or go to an e-commerce website, but also, for example, allow you to conduct a survey.

 By taking advantage of the opportunities provided by tabs and end screens, we greatly increase the chance that the user will reach for other content we publish – especially if we combine it with relevant calls to action in the video.
-So this is a very important part of YouTube positioning.
+So this is a very important part of YouTube SEO.

 YouTube SEO – An Easy Way to Increase YouTube Channel Visibility